-Are you a coach/therapist who works 100% for his client?
-Then you know that excellent support after the death of a person loved by your client will make a difference in the grieving process.
-But can you also do something for the children who are involved in a farewell?
-What do you have to offer this endangered group?
-Do you know what makes the difference for a child to survive this time with less trauma?
+Another family asking for help.
+Another family in which you go to work lately to make each other as valuable as possible?
+Then you know that everything that belongs to the approaching end of life makes THE difference in saying goodbye to a loved one.
+You are available 24/7 to support your families at this moment in their lives.
+But can you also do something for the children who are involved in saying goodbye?
+What do you have to offer this vulnerable group?
+Do you know what makes the difference for a child to get through this period with less risk of trauma?
 Death is still a difficult subject for many people.
-If children are not properly involved and supervised, the damage can be considerable.
+If children are not involved and supported in the right way, the damage can be considerable.

 Do you recognize this?

-They regularly meet adults who find it difficult to find out how and at what age they involve children in funerals.
+You regularly meet adults who find it difficult how and at what age they involve children in the funeral.

-They can see parents struggling with their own grief while they want to be there for their child.
+You see parents struggling with their own grief, while they also want to be there for their child.

-They are convinced that children, when properly involved in funerals, are introduced to death in a natural and non-traumatic way (which reduces the risk of mourning complications).
+You have the conviction that if children are involved in the funeral in the right way, they get acquainted with death in a natural and non-traumatic way (which reduces the chance of mourning complications).

-You have the knowledge and resources to prepare children to say goodbye or play with them, but you miss the…..
+If you have the knowledge and resources to prepare children for farewell.

-If you can contribute to healthy grief and minimize the risk of trauma.
+When you can contribute to a healthy mourning process and minimize the risk of trauma.

-How would you feel if you could do this for the child’s parents?
+What kind of feeling would it give you if you could do this for the child’s parents?